Gab Pound

 Gabriella Pound (born 16 October 1994) is an Australian rules footballer playing for the Carlton Football Club in the AFL Women's competition (AFLW).
 She was drafted by Carlton with the club's fourth selection and the thirtieth overall in the 2016 AFL Women's draft.

 Early life

 Pound was raised in Albury, New South Wales.
 She was introduced to the sport through Auskick in Albury and continued playing the sport at school.
 Pound attended Albury High School.
 When she heard about the AFLW, she sought to play in the AFLW and drove two hours to Wagga Wagga to play in the women's Under 17s.
 To pursue her dream she later moved to Melbourne to join the Melbourne University (VFL Women's) team.

+Playing with the Albury High School team, she was put into the backline in a school game being played at the Lavington Sports Ground.
+This was because her skills and experience were vital for countering the other school's dominance in that game.
+Each time the opposition scored a point, Gabriella had to kick out from the full back square.
+Each time she kicked out with a torpedo punt kick, colloquially known as a "barrel" or "torpy."
+The 40m-plus kicks became a feature for the crowd, who began yelling for the opposition to kick more points!